Our professional strategy

 - as a very rough yardstick, if your dispute is “worth” £100,000 or more, go for traditional face to face.
 Conversely, if the value is lower than £25,000, Internet only or Internet-telecon is the simplest and cheapest way forward.
 Between those figures, we have no comment.

-- the Mediator’s fees: whatever way you choose, our fees are based largely on time spent.
+- Whatever way you choose, the Mediator’s fees are based largely on time spent.

 - multi-party mediation works best when the mediation concludes with a physical meeting of the parties.